-- 108. (1) An insurer or financial holding company shall not pass a resolution for a voluntary winding-up or commence a voluntary winding-up without first obtaining written approval of the Central Bank. - (2) An insurer or financial holding company that makes an application for approval of the voluntary winding up under subsection (1) shall submit to the Central Bank - (a) the draft resolution to voluntarily wind up; - (b) the draft of the advertisement that the insurer or financial holding company intends to publish as required under the Companies Act and subsection (6)(a);
+- (3) Notwithstanding the provisions of this section, the expenses of the liquidator shall be a first charge on the assets of the insurer. - 108.
+(1) An insurer or financial holding company shall voluntary winding-up not pass a resolution for a voluntary winding up or commence a voluntary winding-up without first obtaining written approval of the Central Bank. - (2) An insurer or financial holding company that makes an application for approval of the voluntary winding up under subsection (1) shall submit to the Central Bank- - (a) the draft resolution to voluntarily wind up; - (b) the draft of the advertisement that the insurer or financial holding company intends to publish as required under the Companies Act and subsection (6)(a);